Welding Programs in Denver, CO

-Associate of Applied Science in Fabrication Welder
+Associate of Applied Science in Fabrication Welding

 Students can learn how to weld metals, such as thin-gauge sheets, pipes and heavy plates, using GTAW, GMAW, SMAW and oxyacetylene welding.
-Students may also work on aluminum and various steels.
+Students may work on aluminum and various steels.
 The program prepares students to seek certification in TIG/MIG welding and SMAW.
 This program requires a total of 65 credits and can be completed in four semesters.

 Red Rocks Community College

 Red Rocks Community College has been offering programs since 1969.
 Welding programs are offered in association with Warren Tech, a career and technical center.
 Warren Tech is an SENSE educational institution, offering training at the entry welder level.